 Citizenship by birth

 You can get hold of your second citizenship if you are born in the country.
-This is known as citizenship by birth on the country’s territory (jus soli), which is followed by many countries around the world.
+This is known as citizenship by birth on the country’s territory (jus soli), followed by many countries worldwide.
 For example, the United States, Canada, and Latin American countries give citizenship to children born on their territory.

-Countries like Australia, Germany, the United Kingdom, France, Ireland, New Zealand, and South Africa have modified the concept of jus soli, where one of the parents need to be a citizen of the country (jus sanguinis), or a legal permanent resident who has resided in the country for several years.
+Countries like Australia, Germany, the United Kingdom, France, Ireland, New Zealand, and South Africa have modified the concept of jus soli, in which one of the parents needs to be a citizen of the country (jus sanguinis) or a legal permanent resident who has resided in the country for several years.

 Citizenship by marriage

-Citizenship by marriage is legally known as jus matrimonii where some countries grant citizenship to the spouses of their citizens.
-If you marry someone who is a native of that country, you get access to the passport and citizenship.
+Citizenship by marriage is legally known as jus matrimonii, and some countries grant citizenship to the spouses of their citizens.
+If you marry someone native to that country, you can obtain a passport and citizenship.

-For example, in the United States of America, the government gives the spouse of the citizen access to the Green Card and offers citizenship after three years from the date of marriage.
+For example, in the United States of America, the government gives the spouse of a citizen access to the Green Card.
+It offers citizenship three years after the date of marriage.

-This is one of the most popular concepts of acquiring dual citizenship or multiple citizenship in a foreign country.
-Obtain dual citizenship by naturalization if you are deemed a legal resident of the nation.
-Usually, a permanent resident who has been living in the country for a particular period of time can opt for citizenship by the naturalization law.
+This is among the most popular concepts for acquiring dual or multiple citizenship in a foreign country.
+You can obtain dual citizenship by naturalization if you are deemed a legal resident of the nation.
+Usually, a permanent resident living in the country for a particular period can opt for citizenship by naturalization.

 The residing time of a permanent resident can vary from nation to nation.
-In other countries, the naturalization process may take longer based on the home country’s citizenship and naturalization laws.
+Based on the home country’s citizenship and naturalization laws, the naturalization process may take longer in other countries.

-A permanent resident with a residence permit can apply for citizenship as well as hold dual nationality.
-For example, you can apply for Greek citizenship when you have lived for seven years in the country.
+A permanent resident with a residence permit can apply for citizenship and hold dual nationality.
+For example, you can apply for Greek citizenship when you have lived in the country for seven years.
 In the United Kingdom, you can apply for British citizenship by naturalization after five years of lawful residence.

 Citizenship by investment programs